 There is no clear answer as to whether overweight women are more likely to have daughters who eventually develop breast cancer.
 However, the effect of high body mass index (BMI), if any, appears to be small.
 Weight gain during pregnancy has also not been found to be associated with daughters' breast cancer risk.
 In other words, while high birth weight is associated with increased breast cancer risk, this appears to be due to factors independent of the mother's pre-pregnancy BMI or weight gain during pregnancy.
 In fact, severe calorie restriction during pregnancy has been shown to dramatically increase the risk of breast cancer of daughters in adulthood.

-Latest research finds environmental estrogen or omega-6 diet increases risk
+Latest research finds both estrogen and omega-6 diet increase risk

 The study referenced at the beginning of this news article was designed to investigate whether feeding pregnant rats a high omega-6 fat or estrogen-supplemented diet would influence the risk of mammary cancer in their offspring and also in their granddaughters and great-granddaughters.
 To conduct the study, the authors used ethinyl-estradiol (EE2), which is related to 17β-estradiol (E2), an estrogen used in some birth control pills.